sFlow Support on Switches

 The Extended router data contains information of Flow data length (byte), Next hop, Next hop source mask, and Next hop destination mask fields.

-EX Series switches adopt the distributed sFlow architecture.
+sFlow technology on the switches utilizes the distributed sFlow architecture.
 The sFlow agent has two separate sampling entities that are associated with each Packet Forwarding Engine.
 These sampling entities are known as subagents.
 Each subagent has a unique ID that is used by the collector to identify the data source.
 A subagent has its own independent state and forwards its own sample packets to the sFlow agent.
 The sFlow agent is responsible for packaging the samples into datagrams and sending them to the sFlow collector.
 Because sampling is distributed across subagents, the protocol overhead associated with sFlow technology is significantly reduced at the collector.

 In case of dual VLANs, all fields may not be reported.